jlchn/install/elasticsearch/search.md

 The second query does not match, because the full_text field only contains the terms quick and foxes.
 It does not contain the exact term Quick Foxes!.

-The third term query for the term foxes matches the full_text field.
+The third term query for the term foxes matches the full_text field. but be sure to [Avoid using the term query for text fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html)

 The fourth query is a match query, this match query on the full_text field first analyzes the query string, then looks for documents containing quick or foxes or both